The Public Team

 Tyler Martin Pursch, Scenic Technician

 Tyler Martin Pursch is a native of the Pacific Northwest, born and raised in Spokane, Washington.
-He has had scenic experience from theaters in Washington, Idaho, Montana, and most recently finishing his role in the Fort Peck Summer Theater's 49th Season as a Scenic Designer and Technical Director.
-Having recently moved to the South from the wilderness of the North, he's delighted to branch out and explore what the backstage scene has to offer in Texas and beyond!
-His other non-profit work includes Properties Designer for A Christmas Carol at missoula Children's Theater, as well as former Director of the Boys and Girls Clubs of Missoula, Montana.
+He has had scenic experience from theaters in Washington, Idaho, Montana, and has greatly enjoyed his first year in San Antonio.
+His other non-profit work includes Scenic Designer for Fort Peck Summer Theater, Properties Designer for Missoula Children's Theater, as well as former Director of the Boys and Girls Clubs of Missoula, Montana.
 When not working behind the scenes, Tyler is a poet and short-story writer with published work in the Fredericksburg Literary Art Review, Meat for Tea Magazine, and The Petrichor Journals.
-He is also an ongoing student of the craft of fine woodworking, an art that never ceases to put in the wind in his sails.
+He is also an ongoing student of the craft of fine woodworking, an art that never ceases to put in the wind in his sails

 You can reach Tyler Martin Pursch at email@example.com